Securing the Unseen: Understanding and Managing Workload Metadata in Non-Human Identities

 Workload metadata plays a pivotal role in establishing and verifying Non-Human Identity (NHI).
 Let's explore how this works in practice.

 - Workload metadata enables least privilege access.
 By analyzing dependencies and configurations, you can restrict NHIs to only the permissions they require.
+For example, if a workload's metadata shows it only needs to read from a specific database table, its permissions can be limited to just that, rather than granting broad access to the entire database.

 As Google Cloud highlights, using workload identity is vital.
 Doing so helps secure NHIs and their access to resources.